jamesoh3928/MoonRust/docs/Checkpoint.md

 ### 3. Interpreter
 The big structure of the interpreter is defined in `interpreter.rs`.
 As the file gets larger, we might distribute code into multiple files.
 All of the structure for evaluating expressions, executing statements, and calling exec on `AST` is done.
 Semantics for basic variable assignments and numeral, string, and boolean expressions have been completed with unit tests added to the bottom of the file.

-An environment that will be used for scoping variables has been also implemented.
+An environment used for scoping variables has been also implemented.
 Structs related to the environment are defined in `interpreter/environment.rs`.

 For Lua variable assignment, if the number of variables exceeds the number of assigned values, the variables at the end are assigned with `nil` values.
 For example, for `a, b, c = 1, 2`, `c` will have `nil` assigned.

 ### 4. Other work
-The main binary crate uses `clap` crate to parse the command line argument.
+The main binary crate uses the `clap` crate to parse the command line argument.
 The main binary is also capable of reading files now, and we just have to call the `parse` method on the string we read, and call `exec` on the `AST`.

 ```
 $ cargo -q run -- --help